cincaiAndroid/cincaiAndroid/README.md

-# 🧱 CincaiAndroid — Freedom in Simplicity
+# 🧱 cincaiAndroid — Freedom in Simplicity

 ## 🌍 1.
 Introduction
 **CincaiAndroid** is a personal ROM project built from the open foundations of LineageOS and other Android communities.